-Editor-In-Chief eCM periodical
+Editor-In-Chief eCM Periodical

 Professor Richards has worked at the AO Research Institute in Davos, Switzerland since 1991.
-Since 2009 he has been the director with 100 multidisciplinary scientists who undertake cutting-edge research in regenerative medicine, tissue engineering, biomaterials and implant science.
+Since 2009 he has been the director with currently 145 multidisciplinary scientists who undertake cutting-edge research in regenerative medicine, tissue engineering, biomaterials and implant science.
 The research contributes to the AO Foundation’s educational courses dedicated to promoting excellence in patient care in musculoskeletal disorders and trauma where over 58,000 surgeons attend 830 such educational events globally each year.

-In his 10 years as director he has brought the institute up to international standards ISO 9001: 2015 and certified the institute as a medical device manufacturer EN ISO 13485: 2016 to allow clinical evaluation of the institute's innovations.
+In his time as director he has brought the institute up to international standards ISO 9001: 2015 and certified the institute as a medical device manufacturer EN ISO 13485: 2016 to allow clinical evaluation of the institute's innovations.
 He brought the Preclinical Facility to AAALAC accreditation (Association for Assessment and Accreditation of Laboratory Animal Care International) in early 2013 and achieved Good Laboratory Practice level in 2016 (GLP compliant test facility for biocompability and efficacy with medical devices and pharmaceuticals).

 In 1999 he co-founded eCM journal, arguably the first online only, open access journal in the world, a pioneer in open access publishing.
 This concept disrupted the publishing field in science, which is now standard practice.
 The journal is a leader in the orthopaedic research field.
-He is a member of the International Combined Orthopaedic Research Societies (ICORS) Steering Committee and in 2016 I founded the International College of Fellows for ICORS.
+He is a member of the International Combined Orthopaedic Research Societies (ICORS) Steering Committee and in 2016 he founded the International College of Fellows for ICORS.
 ICORS is an alliance of national societies from around the world which aims to promote basic, translational, and musculoskeletal research worldwide.